-Hong Kong expected to announce weekend curfew: Global Times
+China paper says Hong Kong curfew tweet withdrawn due to insufficient information

 Hong Kong pro-democracy protesters paralyzed parts of the Chinese-ruled city for a fourth day on Thursday, forcing schools to close and blocking highways as students built barricades and stockpiled makeshift weapons, setting the stage for campus showdowns.

-The Global Times is a tabloid run by the ruling Communist Party’s official People’s Daily.
+The Global Times is a widely read tabloid run by the ruling Communist Party’s official People’s Daily.

+Twitter is blocked in China, but state media are generally given special dispensation to run their own Twitter accounts as the government seeks a wider international audience for its publications.

-Reporting by Tony Munroe; Editing by Kim Coghill and Edwina Gibbs
+Reporting by Tony Munroe, Gao Liangping and Ben Blanchard; Editing by Kim Coghill and Edwina Gibbs